 Drawing is, as we may already have concluded, crucial to Calovski’s practice, especially when he dips into the stream of the the personal.
 Yet no constant stream of drawings is flowing from his hands.
 In fact he uses the medium rather sparingly, as a precision tool for transforming a multitude of concerns into readable images.
 Perhaps we could say that drawing, for him, is directedness rather than directness.

 In Calovski’s practice drawing also serves to connect the personal with the inter-personal and the societal.
 During his time at the Jan van Eyck Academy in Maastricht, he launched the journal D Is for Drawing, which brought together reproductions of work by fellow artists and essays on drawing and its continued relevance.
-Only three issues of the journal could be printed: no. 0 in 2004, no. 1 in 2006 and no. 2, a collaboration with the Berlin-based magazine Fukt, in 2007.
+Only three issues of the journal could be printed: no. 0 in 2004 (designed by Melissa Gorman), no. 1 in 2006 and no. 2, a collaboration with the Berlin-based magazine Fukt, in 2007.